For SellersSeller Guide

 The deal structure typically involves a sophisticated combination of financing sources:

-• Management Equity: The management team contributes a portion of their personal capital, demonstrating their commitment and aligning their interests with the business's success.
-While often a smaller percentage of the total deal value, this equity stake is critical for securing external financing and signaling confidence.
+• Management Equity: The management team contributes personal capital, demonstrating commitment and aligning interests with business success.
+While often a smaller percentage of total deal value, this equity stake is critical for securing external financing and signaling confidence.

 B. Tax Implications

-The tax implications for both the seller and the management team in an MBO are critical and require careful planning.
+Tax implications for both the seller and the management team in an MBO are critical and require careful planning.

-• Amortization of Intangibles: In some MBO structures, particularly those involving asset purchases or certain stock purchases treated as asset purchases for tax purposes (e.g., Section 338(h)(10) elections), the acquiring company may be able to amortize certain intangible assets (like goodwill) over a 15-year period.
+• Amortization of Intangibles: In some MBO structures, particularly those involving asset purchases or certain stock purchases treated as asset purchases for tax purposes (e.g., Section 338(h)(10) elections), the acquiring company may amortize certain intangible assets (like goodwill) over a 15-year period.
 This amortization creates a tax shield, further reducing taxable income.

 C. Operational and Strategic Considerations

 IV.
-Employee Stock Ownership Plan (ESOP): Fostering Employee Ownership
+Employee Stock Ownership Plan (ESOP): Fostering Employee Ownership and Tax Efficiency

 A. Financial Considerations